Moulik24/Phonology-Project/README.md

 Resulting word is:
 geŋgogaku̥
 ```
 We see that the **n** in the input word is a **ŋ** in the output word.
 The **u** in the input word becomes a **u̥** in the output word.
-See the Background section for more information on these sounds.
+See the [Nasal Assimilation](#nasal-assimilation) and [High Vowel Devoicing](#high-vowel-devoicing) sections respectively for more information on these sounds.

 ## Background
 [Phonology](https://en.wikipedia.org/wiki/Phonology) is a branch of linguistics that studies the sound systems of human language.
-It is widely accepted that the words that speakers store in their brain, their Lexicon, is in an 'underlying representation,' which is different from the 'surface representation,' which is how the word is actually pronounced.
-This can be reflected in spelling, where a word is spelled according its underlying representation, but pronounced in a different way.
+It is widely accepted that the words that speakers store in their brain, their Lexicon, is in an 'underlying representation.'
+This is different from the 'surface representation,' which is how the word is actually pronounced.
+This process can be reflected in spelling, where a word may be spelled according its underlying representation, but pronounced in a different way.
 This project considers the underlying sounds **i**, **u**, and **n**, which are pronounced differently in their surface forms.

 ### The Lexicon
 Currently, the REPL allows any word as long as it is made up of the following letters: